Sam Houston State University College of Osteopathic Medicine - SHSU-COM

 General Information

-The SHSU College of Osteopathic Medicine is the eighth college of the university and only the third college of osteopathic medicine in the state.
-The state-of-the-art facility is housed in a four-story, 107,000-square-foot building located in the Grand Central Park Development of Conroe, Texas.
+The Sam Houston State University College of Osteopathic Medicine is the university’s eighth college and one of only three colleges of osteopathic medicine in Texas.
+The College is housed in a four-story, 107,000-square-foot facility located in the Grand Central Park development in Conroe, Texas.

 Mission Statement